 Directors and Officers Liability Insurance

-Inspire Insurance Services are a leading provider of Directors and Officers Liability Insurance to the Construction Industry throughout the UK & Ireland.
+Inspire Insurance Services are a leading provider of Directors and Officers Liability Insurance throughout the UK & Ireland.

 In today’s business climate of corporate transparency and accountability, an organisation’s officers and directors face a myriad of employment-related exposures.
 Claims can come from many sources, employees, regulators, shareholders, creditors, customers, etc. Ever-changing regulations, increased employee awareness of employment rights and the rise of shareholder activism means directors are more frequently at risk, translating to rising claims and escalating settlement costs.